tyrelh/starter-snake-deno/README.md

 * If you restart the ngrok process it will generate a new random URL for you.
 That means you need to edit the URL of your snake on the Battlesnake Arena to reflect this.

 ## Deploy to Heroku
+Better than running your snake locally is running it on a server!

+You can sign up for a free [Heroku](https://www.heroku.com/) account.
+Their free tier will allow you to run a single snake server 24/7 and you won't use all your allotted time each month.
+Running multiple servers you make hit that free limit.

 If you don't have the Heroku CLI installed, install it.
 (Example using Brew on MacOS.
 Refer to the [Heroku docs](https://devcenter.heroku.com/articles/heroku-cli) for other OSs)
 ```bash
 brew install heroku